 are set.
 The TXIF interrupt can be enabled/disabled by setting/clearing enable bit TXIE (PIE1<4>).
 Flag bit TXIF will be set, regardless of the state of enable bit TXIE and cannot be cleared in software.
 It will reset only when new data is loaded into the TXREG register.
 While flag bit TXIF indicates the status of the TXREG register, another bit TRMT (TXSTA<1>) shows the status of the TSR register.
-Status bit TRMT is a read only bit, which is set one instruction cycle after the TSR register becomes empty, and is cleared one instruction cycle after the TSR register is loaded.
+Status bit TRMT is a read only bit, which is set one instruction cycle after the TSR register is loaded.
 No interrupt logic is tied to this bit, so the user has to poll this bit in order to determine if the TSR register is empty.

-Note 1: The TSR register is not mapped in data

-memory, so it is not available to the user.
+Note 1: The TSR register is not mapped in data memory, so it is not available to the user.
+2. Flag hit TVIF is act when each la hit TVFN

-2: Flag bit TXIE is set when enable bit TXEN
+2: Flag bit TXIF is set when enable bit TXEN is set.

-is set.
 TXIF is cleared by loading TXREG.